Yale-EEB723/finalproject/README.md

 In the future, I am also interested in examining hybridization between bluefin trevallies and a close relative, the Giant Trevally.
 We are also sequencing a Giant Trevally genome.
 I would like to learn the basic skills and understanding of genome annotation so that I can apply the same methods to the Giant Trevally.

+Challenges as of 2/20/2019:
+I would like to explore heterozygosity in this dataset but am unsure how to start doing that.

 ## Methods